top of page

 How CO₂ Laser Compares to Other Methods

-While traditional scissors/scalpel frenotomies are still widely practiced and effective, CO₂ lasers offer distinct practical advantages:
+While traditional scissors or scalpel frenotomies are still widely practiced and effective, CO₂ lasers offer distinct practical advantages:

-Less collateral heat and deep tissue damage than diode lasers (which operate at much higher temperatures and may cause broader heat spread).2highhousepedo.com
+• Less collateral heat and deep tissue damage than diode lasers, which operate at much higher temperatures and may cause broader heat spread. highhousepedo.com

 Evidence and Clinical Reality